 Luckily, by following a few of these tips you can improve your overall mood and reduce the stress that can sometimes come with the holiday season.

-6 Ways To Make The Holidays Less Stressful
+6 Ways to Make the Holidays Less Stressful

-1. Find Time For Yourself
+1. Find (or Make) Time for Yourself

 During the holidays it’s easy to get caught up in family dinners, decorating the house, and gatherings with friends.
 Make sure to take a minute from wrapping gifts and focus on something that you enjoy and makes you feel relaxed, preferably a low impact activity away from everyone else.